Related publications

 Compare prices

-The best way to compare prices and deals is by using online price comparison websites.
+The best way to compare prices and deals is by using price comparison websites.
 You should check two or three.
-Some price comparison websites have been accredited by Ofgem.
-You could also call one of the energy switching companies, such as uSwitch, for advice.
+Some of them have been accredited by Ofgem.
+Visit MoneyHelper for advice on how to find the best deals.

 Be wary of salespeople who offer deals on your doorstep or over the phone.
 Don’t be pressured into signing anything and take your time to consider any offers.
 It’s completely fine to say no to an offer.